glarocca/OpenAIRE_research_products/README.md

 To access all the research **datasets**

-Edit the `openrc.sh` file and add the settings:
+Edit the `openrc.sh` file and add the setting:

 ```bash
 export OPENAIRE_RESEARCH_PRODUCT="datasets"